 If someone comes to you with a problem, worry or concern it can wind up being quite a sensitive and difficult conversation.
 Of course, none of us really relish having those; however, trying to avoid the situation makes matters even worse.

 Unfortunately, it can be a very easy habit to fall in to.
-Simply responding with “Yes, I can see what you mean but …”, or “It’s probably just a phase …” or “Things will get better …” are common examples of how people’s feelings can be dismissed, or avoided completely.
+Communication mistakes such as simply responding with “Yes, I can see what you mean but …”, or “It’s probably just a phase …” or “Things will get better …” are common examples of how people’s feelings can be dismissed, or avoided completely.

-When you say something like this you are not only not communicating effectively at that time, but you are also telling the other person that they are over-reacting to a given situation, their feelings don’t matter, and dissuading them from coming to you in the future should things not improve, or other issues arise.
+When you say something like this you are not only not communicating effectively at that time.
+You are also telling the other person that they are over-reacting to a given situation, their feelings don’t matter and dissuading them from coming to you in the future should things not improve or other issues arise.

 Communicating effectively is not as easy as we might automatically assume it is.
-Next week we’re going to look at ways technology can help (or hinder) communication.
+Next, we’re going to look at ways technology can help (or hinder) communication.